A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation: Applications

 As for the implementation details, instead of using Monte Carlo simulation, we use a tree model for the outer stage.
 Our risk evaluation algorithm \eqref{tildeVapp} reduces the functional optimization to vector optimization at every time discretization step.
 However, since backward induction has to be implemented, the state space also needs to be discretized, which makes the tree structure appealing.

-\begin{rem} For a diversified portfolio, we shall do multiple outer loop simulations as well as inner loop simulations, because multiple assets are involved.
+\begin{remark} For a diversified portfolio, we shall do a multi-dimensional outer loop simulations, because multiple assets are involved.
 Also, more sophisticated underlying dynamics is possible, such as stochastic volatility, local volatility model, in which cases Monte Carlo simulation has to be performed.
-At the risk horizon, all exposures should be netted before the $g$-evaluation through our algorithm for BSDE. \end{rem}
+At the risk horizon, all exposures should be netted before the $g$-evaluation by our algorithm for BSDEs. \end{remark}